Nexmo/station/_partials/stitch/guides/enable-screenshare/javascript.md

 ## Before you begin

-- Ensure you have run through the [previous guide.](/stitch/in-app-video/guides/enable-video/javascript)
+- Ensure you have run through the [previous guide.](/client-sdk/in-app-video/guides/enable-video/javascript)

-## 1 - Creating the Stitch SDK compatible Chrome extension
+## 1 - Creating the Nexmo Client SDK compatible Chrome extension

 In order to enable screen sharing into our application, we'll need to create a Chrome extension.
 First, let's create a new folder, call it `chrome-extension`.